juliesymons/juliesymons/GettingStarted.md

 The most common methods of a compute graph are step, reset, and release.
 Save, too.

-The Programming Cog Applications chapter of the Programming Guide has a lot of detail about the internals of  compute graph For more details about the tick two steps reset
+The Programming Cog Applications chapter of the Programming Tutorial document has a lot of detail about the internals of  compute graph For more details about the tick two steps reset